D4rk-5ky/Syncerate/commented_code_map.md

 1. builds the complete Syncoid argument list;
 2. logs the command and its arguments;
-3. executes it through `ssh_command()`;
+3. logs the effective local user and executes it through `ssh_command()`;
+4. allows only the exact nonfatal resume-capability message to continue to Syncoid's real exit status;
-4. retries once with `--no-resume` when required;
+5. retries once with `--no-resume` when an old resume state is unusable;
-5. detects signal termination;
+6. detects signal termination;
-6. handles nonzero Syncoid exit codes;
+7. handles nonzero Syncoid exit codes;
-7. permits only the specifically recognized nonfatal destroy-snapshot condition.
+8. permits only the specifically recognized nonfatal destroy-snapshot condition.

 After every pair succeeds, it calls `successfull_run()`.